Whitfield County, Georgia: Politics

 Like much of the rest of Georgia, Whitfield County was strongly Democratic in the early 20th century, albeit less so than other parts of the state; it went Republican for William Howard Taft in 1908, Warren G. Harding in 1920 and for Herbert Hoover in 1928.
 The three Republicans would lose Georgia but win their respective national elections.

 Despite being strongly Democratic through Franklin D. Roosevelt's four elections and in the subsequent two, the county only narrowly went for Democrat Adlai Stevenson II in 1956 and flipped Republican for Richard Nixon in 1960.
 It would flip back to the Democrats and Lyndon B. Johnson in 1964, even as Barry Goldwater would become the first Republican to ever carry the state of Georgia in a presidential election.
-However, it would be one of the last hurrahs for the Democratic Party in Whitfield County; Hubert Humphrey would finish third here in 1968 behind Richard Nixon and third party candidate George Wallace, and it would give Nixon over 80% of the vote in 1972.
+However, it would be one of the last hurrahs for the Democratic Party in Whitfield County; Hubert Humphrey would finish third here in 1968 behind Richard Nixon and third-party candidate George Wallace, and it would give Nixon over 80% of the vote in 1972.
 It snapped back Democratic for native Georgian Jimmy Carter in 1976 and 1980, but this would be the final time it voted Democratic at the presidential level.
 It has become a safely Republican area throughout the remainder of the 20th century and into the 21st.
-In 2020, Democrat Joe Biden received over 10,000 votes, the first time a Democrat had received that many from Whitfield County since 1976, and was only one of two counties in non-metro Atlanta northwest Georgia where Donald Trump received less than 70% of the vote.